SharinLana/SharinLana/README.md

 A former Journalist, now a Front End Web Developer, I enjoy working with data, logic and language, love collaborations on new projects with like-minded people and learning all the time!

-- 🌱  I’m currently learning React Native and TypeScript.
+- 🌱  I’m currently learning React Native and TypeScript
-- 👩‍💻  I specialize on the MERN stack web development.
+- 👩‍💻  I specialize on the MERN stack web development
-- ⚡  Fun fact: I'm also a former ballerina.

 ## Skills and Technologies: